Discover the Culinary Delights of Southwest France

 Drinks:

-- Pineau des Charentes - Fortified wine, an aperitif made by adding unfermented grape juice to Cognac
+- Pineau des Charentes - Fortified wine made by adding unfermented grape juice to Cognac

-- Torteau Fromager - Black-topped cake made from fresh cheese (distinctive!)
+- Torteau Fromager - Black-skinned cake made from fresh cheese

 Things to See & Do